Robert Trump Dead, President’s Brother & Real Estate Developer Dies At 72

 Robert Trump has died.
-The real estate developer and younger brother of President Donald Trump died at age 72, according to CNN.
+The real estate developer and younger brother of President Donald Trump died at age 72, according to a statement from the president on the official White House website.

+“It is with heavy heart I share that my wonderful brother, Robert, peacefully passed away tonight.
+He was not just my brother, he was my best friend.
+He will be greatly missed, but we will meet again.
+His memory will live on in my heart forever.
+Robert, I love you.
+Rest in peace,” the statement read.

 Robert was hospitalized on Friday with an unknown condition, as sources told ABC News that he was “very ill.”
 White House press secretary Kayleigh McEnany confirmed the news and also described the good relationship that the two brothers shared.
 The president was expected to visit his brother on Friday.